Who wants to turn their oven on these hot evenings?

 crunchy slice of grilled bread rubbed with olive oil and garlic.

-I toss my croutons and sliced bread together the same skillet for ease.
+I toss my croutons and sliced bread together in the same skillet for ease.

 Tip: If you shop at LIDI try the cheese rolls from the bakery.